hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 1. In the `Shapefile output` canvas, click on the `browse` button to define the output mesh as (for example) `base_qualitymesh.shp`

 <a name="qgis-qualm"></a>
-{% include image.html file="qgis-qualm.png" alt="bm-13" caption="BASEmesh's Quality Meshing wizard." %}
+{% include image.html file="qgis-qualm.png" alt="basement qgis basemesh quality meshing" caption="BASEmesh's Quality Meshing wizard." %}

 Quality meshing may take time.
 After successful mesh generation the files `base_qualitymesh_qualityNodes.shp` and `base_qualitymesh_qualityElements.shp` are generated.
 Finally, click `Close`.